 Short film and documentary work expanded rapidly in the 1980s.
 Standards of quality and professionalism improved and documentaries such as The Last Days Of Okak (1985) found international audiences.
 Feature films, being expensive and labour intensive, were still few and far between.
 But features such as Welcome To Canada (1989) and Secret Nation (1992) reflect significant leaps from the early days.

 The new century began with feature film production at a peak of activity.
-Many producers and directors continue to bring a singular Newfoundland perspective to their work, while others pursue more universal themes and subjects.
-Marketing and promotional efforts have opened doors to international co-productions such as Misery Harbour (1999).
-The story of a Norwegian sailor who jumps ship off the coast of Newfoundland, the film is a joint effort by companies in Newfoundland, Denmark, Sweden and Norway.
+Many producers and directors continued to bring a singular Newfoundland and Labrador perspective to their work, while others pursued more universal themes and subjects.
+Marketing and promotional efforts opened doors to international co-productions such as Misery Harbour (1999).
+The story of a Norwegian sailor who jumped ship off the coast of Newfoundland, the film was a joint effort by companies in Newfoundland and Labrador, Denmark, Sweden and Norway.

-Production in other areas continues to expand.
-Newfoundland documentary makers have established an impressive track record.
-Rapid growth of the television industry has opened new opportunities for the makers of short films and vignettes.
+Production in other areas continued to expand.
+Documentary makers established an impressive track record.
+Rapid growth of the television industry opened new opportunities for the makers of short films and vignettes.

-The provincial government has invested in the industry through the establishment of the Newfoundland and Labrador Film Development Corporation.
-With financial programs, tax credits and international lobbying, the Corporation encourages local production and promotes the province as a location for filmmakers from around the world.
+The provincial government invested in the industry through the establishment of the Newfoundland and Labrador Film Development Corporation.
+With financial programs, tax credits and international lobbying, the Corporation encouraged local production and promoted the province as a location for filmmakers from around the world.

-The summer of 2000 saw the beginning of work on the most ambitious project ever undertaken in the province: Random Passage, an eight-part television series based on the novels of Newfoundland writer Bernice Morgan.
-It's another international production, with cast and crew from Newfoundland, Quebec and Ireland.
+The summer of 2000 saw the beginning of work on the most ambitious project ever undertaken in the province at that time: Random Passage, an eight-part television series based on the novels of local writer Bernice Morgan.
+It was another international production, with cast and crew from Newfoundland and Labrador, Quebec and Ireland.